MSTAR

 Application Deadline: February 14, 2025

-1. Finding a Mentor - We ask that applicants establish a relationship with mentors before submitting an application.
+1. Finding a Mentor - Applicants must establish a relationship with a research mentor before submitting an application.
 Students who already work with a mentor at UCSF on aging related research may continue working with their mentor.
 MSTAR students may work with any UCSF faculty who do aging related research, but we suggest starting with these faculty who are familiar with the MSTAR program: See MSTAR Mentor List below and check MENTOR AVAILABILITY (once list is finalized and live) prior to contacting the mentors.
+These mentors have volunteered to host MSTAR students, but may still have their own criteria for accepting a mentee.
 If a mentor is not listed who you’d like to work with, please reach out to Elaine Chow or John Newman

 2. UCLA Application - Since we are a satellite program of the UCLA MSTAR training site, please email the UCLA MSTAR program to obtain the application form.

 3. Creating a strong application - The MSTAR program is intended to foster the early career development of clinician-researchers focused on aging research and the care of older adults.
 Therefore, a strong application will demonstrate a commitment to both clinical care of older adults and aging research through prior activities and accomplishments, the personal statement, and mentor statements.
 Specific prior experience in these areas can help demonstrate commitment, but is not necessarily required.
 Make sure your application describes any prior research experience including any abstracts, preprints, or publications.
+The proposed research project must involve aging research, defined broadly.
+If studying a disease that occurs mostly in older adults, the project must engage the aging or older adults aspects of that disease.
 We are committed to enrolling a diverse and inclusive class of students.

 4. Notifications of Acceptance - Acceptances will be announced starting on March 3-7, 2025.